apostrophecms/apostrophe/packages/apostrophe-astro/README.md

 ## Conclusion

 This module provides a new way to use ApostropheCMS: as a back end for modern front end development in Astro.
 But more than that, it provides a future-proof bridge to many different front-end frameworks.

 Also important, Apostrophe fully maintains the on-page, in-context editing experience when integrated with Astro, going beyond "side-by-side" editing experiences to achieve integration close enough that we often have to look at the address bar to know whether we are looking at Astro or Apostrophe.

-That being said, this integration is also new, and we encourage you to share your feedback.

 ## Acknowledgements

 Development of this module began with Stéphane Maccari and Clément Ravier of Michelin.
 We are grateful for their generous support of ApostropheCMS.